When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Study Design

 \item \textbf{RQ2: Overall impact of RTS strategies.} We investigate the efficiency improvement achieved by different RTS strategies based on their reduction of test executions.

-\item \textbf{RQ3: Impact on different patches.} We further study the impact of RTS strategies on patches of different characteristics to find out what kinds of patches are more susceptible to RTS strategies.
-In particular, we categorize patches as follows. \begin{itemize}[leftmargin=10pt, itemindent=0pt, topsep=0pt] \item \textbf{RQ3a: Impact on patches of different fixing capabilities.} We categorize patches according to their fixing capabilities, i.e., the patches that can pass more tests are considered to have stronger fixing capabilities.
+\item \textbf{RQ3: Impact on different patches.} We further study the impact of RTS on patches of different characteristics (i.e., fixing capabilities and fixing scopes) to find out what kinds of patches are more susceptible to RTS.

+\Comment{ In particular, we categorize patches as follows: \begin{itemize}[leftmargin=10pt, itemindent=0pt, topsep=0pt] \item \textbf{RQ3a: Impact on patches of different fixing capabilities.} We categorize patches according to their fixing capabilities, i.e., the patches that can pass more tests are considered to have stronger fixing capabilities.
 We then study the impact of RTS strategies on these patches with different fixing capabilities.

 \item \textbf{RQ3b: Impact on patches of different fixing scopes.} We categorize patches according to their scopes of patched code, i.e., the number of code elements modified by the patches.
-We then study the impact of RTS strategies on such patches. \end{itemize}
+We then study the impact of RTS strategies on such patches. \end{itemize}}

-\item \textbf{RQ4: Impact with the full patch validation matrix.} In the first three RQs, we investigate APR efficiency with the default \emph{partial} patch validation matrix (with the early-exit mechanism), which is widely adopted in all APR systems for the sake of efficiency.
-In this RQ, we further study the impact of RTS strategies with the \emph{full} validation matrix (without the early-exit mechanism).
-It is the common setting when execution results of all tests are required, e.g., in unified debugging~\cite{DBLP:conf/issta/LouGLZZHZ20, benton2020effectiveness}.

-\item \textbf{RQ5: Combining test selection with prioritization.} In addition to test selection strategies, when the early-exit mechanism is enabled, the execution order of tests jointly decides the number of test executions.
-Therefore, in this RQ, we further combine the studied RTS strategies with state-of-the-art test prioritization techniques, and investigate their impact on APR efficiency. \end{itemize}
+\item \textbf{RQ4: Impact with the full patch validation matrix.} In RQ1-RQ3, we investigate APR efficiency with the default \emph{partial} patch validation matrix (with early-exit), which is widely adopted in many APR systems for the sake of efficiency.
+In this RQ, we further study the impact of RTS strategies with the \emph{full} validation matrix (without early-exit).\Comment{ It is the common setting when execution results of all tests are required, e.g., in unified debugging~\cite{DBLP:conf/issta/LouGLZZHZ20, benton2020effectiveness}. } \item \textbf{RQ5: Combining test selection with prioritization.} In addition to RTS strategies, when the early-exit is enabled, the execution order of tests jointly decides the number of test executions.
+Therefore, we further combine the studied RTS strategies with state-of-the-art test prioritization techniques, and investigate their impact on APR efficiency. \Comment{ \item \textbf{RQ5: Joint impact of test selection and prioritization.} In this RQ, we further combine the studied RTS strategies with state-of-the-art test prioritization techniques\lingming{~\cite{trp, tot, additional}} to investigate their joint impact on APR efficiency.} \end{itemize}